 The National Legal Aid & Defender Association (NLADA) is a non-profit member association dedicated to increasing legal services for those who cannot afford counsel.
 One of the products and services NLADA offers its members is the opportunity to purchase Lawyers Professional Liability Insurance through the NLADA Insurance Program.
-AIX Specialty Insurance Company, a company of The Hanover Insurance Group, is the underwriter for The NLADA Insurance Program.
-Wells Fargo Insurance Services, Inc. is the Program's broker.
-The Lawyers Professional Liability Policy typically offers up to \$5 million in limits.
+As of June 2012, 1,100 members purchase such insurance, which is provided by Hanover Insurance Group.
+Annual NLADA membership dues for legal departments are typically around \$2,000.
+The Lawyers Professional Liability Policy offers up to \$5 million in limits.
 The typical annual premium for such coverage currently ranges from \$1,000 to \$2,500, depending on the policy limits, terms of coverage, and risk profile of the insured, which includes the size of the legal department and the specifics of its pro bono program.
-However, the premiums and limits can vary depend on the wishes of the policyholder.